A note from our CEO: Reasons To Be Cheerful

 In sharing their stories, their advice and their guidance, we will share some of the optimism and hope that we at QCT see every day.
 It drives us on – knowing that around the world, at the grass roots, there are people working tirelessly to help others have a shot at a better future, strengthening their communities and local economies alike.

 When this is over, let’s work together to support these young people.
-Funders, let’s all offer them the support, unrestricted funding and respect they deserve.
+Funders, let’s all offer them the support, flexible funding and respect they deserve.
 For not only is the collect impact of their work substantial and important, they are the ones whose purpose and sense of fairness will help determine our future.
 We hope we will emerge in to a world where, with the support of young people, no-one is ever this vulnerable again.

 by Nicola Brentnall, CEO of The Queen's Commonwealth Trust